kanewallmann/Dreambooth-Stable-Diffusion/README.md

 It is _very_ important that these images follow the format `{identifier} {class}_001.png`, `{identifier} {class}_002.png`, `{identifier} {class}_003.png` and so on: if you get this wrong your model is likely to train incorrectly (or fail to execute outright).
 If this happens, I'm claiming zero responsibility for wasted compute time.

-See `inversebrah person_001.png` et al. I actually don't know yet if uploading `.PNG` files (upper-case) cases the model training to fail - I'll get around to checking that soon, but it takes you no time to rename them if so.
+See `inversebrah person_001.png` et al. I actually don't know yet if uploading `.PNG` files (upper-case) causes the model training to fail - I'll get around to checking that soon, but it takes you no time to rename them if so.
 If you have .jpg files, you can use a site such as [this](https://jpg2png.com/) to convert them.

 Select all appropriate files from the upload file-system modal that pops up, and click OK.